donomii/svarmr/README.md

 ## Sources, sinks and processors

 Each module can transmit and receive any events it pleases, but it is useful to break them into sources, sinks, and processors.
-Sources mainly generate events, sinks wait for events and then do something, and processors wait for events, deal with them and then send new events (processors).
+Sources mainly generate events, sinks wait for events and then do something, and processors wait for events, deal with them and then send new events.

 ### Sources